jclouds/legacy-jclouds/documentation/Reference/location-metadata-design.markdown

 #### Adrian Cole
 json types should be supported including lists, maps, and primitives.
-These would map to Map<String, Object> in java.
+These would map to Map&lt;String, Object&gt; in java.

 ### What Jurisdictions?